A guide to diabetes-friendly movie snacks

 Pay attention to portion sizes

-Last but not least, it can be hard to keep track of how much you’ve eaten while a movie is playing.
+It can be hard to keep track of how much you’ve eaten while a movie is playing.
 So, portion out your snacks before you go.
-For example, if you’re packing something like almonds or roasted chickpeas, weigh or count out your portion before you hit the theater instead of taking along the entire bag.
+For example, if you’re packing something like almonds or roasted chickpeas, weigh or count out your portion before you head to the theater instead of taking along the entire bag.

 Article sources open article sources